Actively Recruiting

 - Child older than 5.7 years at enrollment

-- Parent does not speak Danish or English sufficiently without an interpreter
+- Parent does not speak Danish or English well enough to participate without an interpreter

-- Consent from both parents cannot be obtained if custody is shared
+- Consent not obtained from both parents if custody is shared

-- Parent is known to move to a different municipality within 5 months from randomization
+- Parent plans to move to a different municipality within 5 months after randomization

 AI-Screening